dannyvassallo/tsmdeck/README.md

 ```shell
 pwd
 ```
-It should turn up "middleman-materialize"
+It should turn up "tsmdeck"

 ####Analytics Setup